vladbph/cymatix-doc/README.md

 - Do not use intent names that can be confused for words.
 I recommend using something like `INT_DO_SOMETHING` or `INT_SOMETHING_HAPPENED`

+- Do not use slot types names that can be confused for words.
+I recommend using something like `PIZZA_KIND` or similar

 - Slot name template is __`t_<name>`__ keeping in mind that __`t_intent`__, __`t_utt`__ and __`t_prompt`__ are reserved.

-- Consider two training sets:
+- Slot deduction.
+Consider two training sets:
- `Single layer project`:
+ `Single layer project` which attempts not to use slot types isolation step:
     ```
         .train
             INT_NAVIGATE:take me to (Los Angeles){t_target} and to (New York){target}